-As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program.

-^ Methoprene is exempt from the requirement of a tolerance in or on all food commodities when used to control insect larvae.

-\ Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence.
+- # As agreed by Australian livestock industries, APVMA, the chemical registrant and grain industry, for use only under an approved QA or the approved Stewardship Program. - ^ Methoprene is exempt from the requirement of a tolerance in or on all food commodities when used to control insect larvae. - ~ Various products registered in Australia refer to label. - Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence.